White Sox vs. Yankees Player Props Betting Odds

-The New York Yankees host the Chicago White Sox at Yankee Stadium on Wednesday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds on Andrew Vaughn and others in this contest.
+Player props are listed for Gleyber Torres and Andrew Vaughn, among others, when the New York Yankees host the Chicago White Sox at Yankee Stadium on Thursday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!